Deadline: January 15, 2021

 (1) 1-2 page cover letter of application;

-(2) 2-3 page description of a research project or interest that relates to legal or higher education;
+(2) 2-3 page description of a research project or interest that relates to law and inequality;

 (3) resume or curriculum vitae;

 (4) a writing sample, reflective of a candidate’s best work and appropriate to a candidate’s discipline;